Ivangorod: Soviet period and the present

 After the incorporation of Estonia into the USSR in 1940, the town remained within the administrative borders of the newly formed Estonian SSR.
 From 1941 to 1944 it was occupied by Nazi Germany.
 During the Great Patriotic War, Ivangorod, like the rest of Narva, suffered greatly; however, several pre-war buildings survived in the center and especially in the southern part.

 In January 1945 Soviet authorities defined the Narva river as the border between the Estonian SSR and Russian SFSR, and as a result the administration of Ivangorod transferred from Narva to the Kingiseppsky District of Leningrad Oblast.
 Having grown in population, Ivangorod gained town status on 28 October 1954.

 After the restoration of Estonian independence in 1991, there have been some disputes about the Estonian-Russian border in the Narva area, as the new constitution of Estonia (adopted in 1992) recognizes the 1920 Treaty of Tartu border to be currently legal.
 The Russian Federation, however, regards Estonia as a successor of the Estonian SSR and recognizes the 1945 border between two former national republics.
 Officially, Estonia has no territorial claims in the area, which is also reflected in the new Estonian-Russian border treaty, according to which Ivangorod remains a part of Russia.
 Although the Estonian Foreign Minister Urmas Paet and Russian Foreign Minister Sergey Lavrov signed the treaty in 2005, due to continuing political tensions it has not been ratified.

+2014 when Russo-Ukrainian war began, subsequent events related to the devaluing of Russian ruble created problems for locals.
+When €1 value hit 87 rubles, favorable exchange rate brought many Estonian residents from Narva to shop in Ivangorod, leading to the price increase for many products like meat at the local market.
+Town was filled with cars with Estonian license plates and queues could be seen at businesses selling clothes, domestic electronics and items made from gold.
+Not all Estonian residents were not satisfied with change as the exchange rate fluctuation created problems for the ones working in Ivangorod, hitting ones income who got paid in rubles.
+Working on the Russian side is a workaround for some Estonian residents, who don't speak Estonian, as in Estonia Estonian language knowledge is mandatory for many jobs and career advancement, especially for jobs with public sector.
+This is particularly tempting if person does not meet naturalization requirements for Estonian passport or just does not wish to apply for one, settling with Estonian alien's passport, document that provides its user visa free access to Russia since 1991.

 Administrative and municipal status

 Within the framework of administrative divisions, it is, together with two rural localities, incorporated within Kingiseppsky District as Ivangorodskoye Settlement Municipal Formation.
 As a municipal division, Ivangorodskoye Settlement Municipal Formation is incorporated within Kingiseppsky Municipal District as Ivangorodskoye Urban Settlement.
-Aside from Ivangorod itself, the municipality also includes the rural settlements of Orekhovaya Gorka and Popovka.
+Aside from Ivangorod itself, the municipality also includes the settlements of Orekhovaya Gorka and Popovka.